Explore Scotland’s remote westernmost islands

 (B/L/-)

-*Walking: 4 Hours plus breaks, 12km, undulating; Overnight South Uist
+*Walking: 4 Hours plus breaks, 8km, alt 150m; Overnight North Uist

 (B/L/-)

-This morning we catch the ferry all the way to Mallaig, a 4 hour journey which takes us across the Minch to mainland Scotland.
-Our onward drive south rewards us with the very different beauty of inland lakes and forested mountains before we reach Stirling.
+This morning we catch the ferry from North Uist to the Isle of Skye (2 hrs) and continue our journey south taking in the very different beauty of the famous Isle of Skye, mainland lakes and forested mountains before we reach Stirling.

 *Please note that this programme may be changed according to weather conditions and group ability.